analog-nico/serve-spa/README.md

 To set up your development environment for Serve-SPA:

-1. Clone the repo to your desktop,
+1. Clone this repo to your desktop,
 2. in the shell `cd` to the main folder,
 3. hit `npm install`,
 4. hit `npm install gulp -g` if you haven't installed gulp globally yet, and